Ronnyboy125/Student-Companion-Mobile-App/app0_part2.md

 ## Part 2-1: The Updated Idea(s):

 * Working as a group, rewrite the idea(s) for an app in this section, make sure to add any modifications that the group agrees on to the project description(s).

+ 1. The app connect with Blackboard to retreive grades and calendar(assignmnet/quiz due dates).
+ 2. Gives reminders when an assignments/quizzes are due.
+ 3. Based on user's input of how many hours they study, give recommendation of how many hours they should study for each class and when they should take a break
+ 4. Board system - students can post information about events, intramural times, studying times, and hangouts (Similar to pirate port but more geared towards students interacting with each other).

 * Also, add more details, based on the **Market Reseach** below
 * If necessary, update the marketing slide(s) for the app(s) too!